shekabhi15/SOC_23/Sign_Language_Recognizer/README.md

 Utilizes the webcam to capture frames.
 Allows the user to assign labels to different sign language gestures.
-Saves the captured images in separate directories based on their assigned labels.
+Saves the captured images in separate directories based on their assigned labels.</br>
-2.convert_csv.py</br>The convert_csv.py file converts the collected images into CSV format, representing the pixel values of each image.
+2.convert_csv.pyThe convert_csv.py file converts the collected images into CSV format, representing the pixel values of each image.
 This step is necessary to preprocess the data and make it suitable for training a Convolutional Neural Network (CNN).
 The convert_csv.py file performs the following tasks:

 Reads the images from the previously created directories.
 Converts each image into a grayscale representation.